radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Implementations MAY choose to use the method described here, or another, equivalent method.
 When implementations do not use the 5-tuple described below, note that IP address based policies MUST still be applied for all incoming packets, similar to the mandated behavior for TLS Session Resumption in {{tls_session_resumption}}.

-We note that {{RFC5080, Section 2.2.2}}, already mandates a duplicate detection cache.
+{{RFC5080, Section 2.2.2}} already mandates a duplicate detection cache.
 The session tracking described below can be seen as an extension of that cache, where entries contain DTLS sessions instead of RADIUS/UDP packets.

 ### Server Session Management